May is supposed to be a merry month, going back as far as Elizabethan dramatist Thomas Dekker, who wrote the deathless lines:

 Mussolini: Good posture is a leading indicator of pure evil.

 But there were larger, real-world counter-examples.
 Leaders of the Axis powers–Hitler, Mussolini, Hirohito–all were good posture fanatics.
-“You wouldn’t me to grow up to snuff out the bright light of democracy–would you?”
+“You wouldn’t want me to grow up to snuff out the bright light of democracy–would you?”

 That always gave the posture-powers-that-be . . . or were . . . pause.